-In simple terms a CMS is a way to add content to a website, without needing to know programming.
-More technically they are database driven systems, where web pages extract and format the data that’s been added to a user-friendly interface such as a web page.
+In simple terms, a CMS is a way to add content to a website, without needing to know how to program it.
+More technically they are database-driven systems, where web pages extract and format the data that’s been added to a user-friendly interface such as a web page.

 Website designers 20 years ago used to do it all; design, code and SEO.
 Now those roles have diverged to backend developers, front end designers, content writers, SEO experts and more.

 Websites can now be worked on by all those people without them overwriting each other’s work.
 So the front end designer can merrily be playing with CSS and adding the pixie dust that makes it look pretty and work on all the devices, the back end developer can be fixing bugs, whilst the content writer can be adding and editing content usually all at the same time, with the occasional exception.

 This all sounds hunky-dory, but there are three main ways a CMS can work:

 Hundreds of years ago, back at the dawn of the millennium, I built my first content management websites using DreamWeaver UltraDev powered by a Microsoft Access Database.
 The words ‘Don’t try this at home kids’ spring to mind, it really isn't advisable to do it this way!
 At least I learnt about relational databases and server-side programming, in this case, ASP, not the good old PHP we use now.
 It was a very unstable way of going about things, sites would randomly crash and back then spam and hacking were much less common, so we got away with not worrying about the security back then, how things have changed.